 2. Evolving Career Demands

 The job market is constantly evolving, with employers seeking individuals who possess up-to-date skills and knowledge.
-Going back to school can provide you with the opportunity to acquire new qualifications and stay competitive in your field.
+Returning to school can allow you to acquire new qualifications and stay competitive in your field.

 Employers value continuous learning, and obtaining a degree at 30 showcases your dedication and commitment to professional growth.